High School Intern Programs

 2) 8-Week, In-Person Summer Internship for Rising Seniors

-Current 11th graders only were eligible to apply for ISB’s paid 8-week (~300 hours) formal summer internship.
+Current 11th graders only are eligible to apply for ISB’s paid 8-week (~300 hours) formal summer internship.
 This summer’s possible internship topics include but are not limited to: computational biology (which can include scenarios in health and/or the environment), microbial interactions, resilience and collapse of complex systems, the microbiome, microbial evolution, cancer, systems medicine (medicine that is predictive, preventative, personalized and participatory), and bioengineering with algae.
 All projects are aligned with a current ISB project which is driven by a mentor.
 Students will learn about systems biology and apply their learning to a research project.
 Depending on the project, students will also learn and/or deepen their understanding of scientific, engineering, math, coding, leadership and other professional and computer-based skills.
 All projects also include: a) interviewing ISB professionals to learn about various career paths, b) building a website that describes the internship project and experience, and c) helping out with school-based curriculum development if pertinent.
-We are seeking approximately 6 temporary High School Interns to work in the Baliga Lab and/or in other ISB Labs.
-This position will tentatively begin July 1 and end on August 23, 2024 (no work on July 4).
+We will hire 4-10 temporary High School Interns to work in the Baliga Lab and/or in other ISB Labs.
+This position will tentatively begin June 30 and end on August 22, 2025 (no work on July 4).
 The Interns will work up to 40 hours per week.
-Interns will receive a stipend of $5,000, split into 3 payments across the summer, that will cover the entire 8-week experience.
+Volunteer and paid positions will be available.
+Paid interns will receive a stipend of $5,000, split into 3 payments across the summer, that will cover the entire 8-week experience.
 Please continue reading for more information.

 More information on the 8-week, in-person summer internship: